Getting help when you are facing financial difficulties

 Understanding your finances

+Knowing how much money you have coming in and how much you spend can help you feel more in control of your finances.
 This is especially important if you're dealing with money worries or unexpected costs.
 A simple budget is a great place to start.

 Independent advice